FireChickenProductivity/MouseControlChicken/README.md

 ### Default Grid Options

 #### double alphabet numbers
 Offers a primary 52 by 52 grid with a secondary recursively narrowable 1-9 grid around each position.
-The primary grid coordinates are based on uppercase and lower case letters in the english alphabet.
+The primary grid coordinates are based on uppercase and lowercase letters in the english alphabet.
 Lowercase letters are referred to with the user.letter capture's phonetic alphabet.
 Uppercase letters are referred to with the user.mouse_control_chicken_uppercase_letter talon list generated within the data directory in the uppercase_letters.talon-list file.
 A position on the primary grid is dictated with the letter corresponding to the vertical followed by the letter corresponding to the horizontal.
 Positions on the primary grid may be utilized without referencing the secondary.
 Numbers between 1 and 9 can optionally be used at the end of the position for more fine grained mouse control equivalent to utilizing a one to nine grid around the position on the primary grid.

 #### one to nine
 Divides the screen into 9 squares.
 1 is the top left square.
 2 is the top middle square.
 3 is the top right square.
 4 is the middle left square.
 5 is the middle square.
 6 is the middle right square.
 7 is the bottom left square.
 8 is the bottom middle square.
 9 is the bottom right square.
 Positions can be referred to with a sequence of numbers between 1 and 9.
 The resulting position is determined by taking the square given by the first number, dividing it into 9 squares like before, and then picking the square specified by the second number.
 The process repeats until all the numbers are used.
 The final position is the middle of the last square chosen.